HasanYahya101/Pacman_SFML/README.md

 ## Project Versions:

-### There are two folders present here, which are _*"First Version"*_ and _*"Second Version2*_.
+### There are two folders present here, which are __*"First Version"*__ and __*"Second Version"*__.
 Since, this proect is also for OOP and ISE Project Evaluation and i couldn't complete the full version in time, i created the "First Version".
 But, the "Second Version" is the complete version.
 Check the respective README Files for more information.

 ## Compilation Instructions: